How often do you speak to people using your voice?

 We can provide exercises for you to practice at home, as well as a personalized treatment plan to help you manage your resonance disorder and achieve your speech goals.

-If you are concerned about your quality of speech or think you might have a resonance disorder, book an appointment with District Speech.
+If you are concerned about your quality of speech or think you might have a resonance disorder, book your appointment today with District Speech.

-In this first appointment, your speech therapist will ask you to your speech concerns and they will ask questions about your health, any relevant past events that may have contributed to your concerns, and specific goals related to your speech development.
+During your first appointment, your speech therapist will evaluate your speech issues as well as gain information about your health, any relevant past events that may have contributed to your concerns, and specific goals related to your speech development.

 Washington, DC 20005